nashjc/gloptim/README.md

 ## First version

-The first version of 'gloptim' got implemented in the source files `gloptim.R`, containing a set of local wrappers, and `glopt.R` for callinf several or all of these local wrappers and returning a dataframe with their results.
+The first version of 'gloptim' got implemented in the source files `gloptim.R`, containing a set of local wrappers, and `glopt.R` for calling several or all of these local wrappers and returning a dataframe with their results.

     source("gloptim")
     source("glopt.R")